Early Childhood Education – RAC

 Reem Talhamy - Advisor

-Over ten years of direct experience in Early Childhood Education, ESL (English as a Second Language) tutoring, and Education Management in Jordan and Canada, Reem chose to specialize in Educational Studies with a main focus on adult lifelong learning and community development programs at Concordia University.
-Her passion for developing new and innovative learning programs to increase cultural awareness, creative dialogue, and empathy, led her to work with Say Ça!
-A non-profit organisation that facilitates Syrian refugee youth’s re-integration into schools and community in Montreal and Quebec.
-She served as a tutor, mentor, interpreter and director of operations.
-She has recently become the pedagogical advisor for RAC ECE at Champlain College.
+Over 17 years of progressive and diversified experience in Early Childhood Education, ESL (English as a Second Language) tutoring, and Education Management in Jordan and Canada, Reem chose to specialize in Educational Studies with a main focus on adult lifelong learning and community development programs at Concordia University.
+Combining creativity with a keen understanding of adult learning theories and industry standards to optimize learning, she has always worked to foster ongoing alignment with the established vision and a student-centered culture.

 Navjot Bansal - Content Specialist